direktiv/direktiv.github.io/docs/examples/using-terraform-plugin.md

 ```

 ### Amazon Web Services
-The only secrets required to run with Amazon is an access_key and a secret_key.
+The only secrets required to run this workflow with Amazon Web Services are:

+- access_key
+- secret_key

 ```yaml
   - id: deploy_amazon